Search | Directories | Reference Tools

 View course details in MyPlan: TRELIG 366

-TRELIG 467 PHILOSOPHY OF RELIGION (5, max.
+TRELIG 467 Philosophy of Religion (5, max.
 10) SSc

 Examines selected topics in the philosophy of religion from a particular religious tradition.
 Focuses on arguments for the existence of God; the problem of evil; atheism; faith; religious experience and revelation; the attributes of God; miracles; immorality; and the relation between religion and morality.
 May be repeated with instructor permission.
+Course equivalent to: PHIL 467.

 View course details in MyPlan: TRELIG 467